-In keeping with its minimalist design, the Rogue has just 2.5-liters (150 cubic inches) of storage space, with a couple of small pockets for carrying just small essential items.
+In keeping with its minimalist design, the Rogue has just 2.5-liters (150 cubic inches) of storage space, with a couple of small pockets for carrying small, essential items.
 The Rogue can easily carry things like phones, keys, wallets, and small bike tools, CO2 cartridges, etc.

 The stretchy overflow compartment on the lower portion of the pack also carries things like light rain jackets or arm and leg warmers.

 Enough storage space for just the essentials.